"C IS FOR COOKIE. COOKIE."

 Best song: I Beg Your Pardon Dear

 This is basically a low-key collection of jazzy ballads.
 The weirdest thing about this album is how restrained Tom is in keeping his voice from ever getting too deep, as if he had orders to keep the soundtrack distraction-free.
 With just a couple of exceptions, he sounds like he's doing his absolute best to sound "normal," but in doing so he just sounds like a beaten-down singer-songwriter whose voice has been ravaged by alcohol (which wasn't horribly far from the truth, but nonetheless this would skip over a lot of his charm at this point).
 Crystal Gayle, then, sounds nice enough but incredibly conventional, and while she doesn't hurt any of the songs where she's featured, she doesn't do a lot to help them either.
-"Is There Any Way Out of This Dream?" and "Old Boyfriends" are rather pleasant and moving, and "Take Me Home" is nice enough way to spend 1:36 (though it reminds me more than a bit of "I Wish I Was in New Orleans"), but I'd have never guessed that Tom ever had anything to do with them.
+"Is There Any Way Out of This Dream?" and "Old Boyfriends" are rather pleasant and moving, and "Take Me Home" is a nice enough way to spend 1:36 (though it reminds me more than a bit of "I Wish I Was in New Orleans"), but I'd have never guessed that Tom ever had anything to do with them.
 Gayle appears on a couple of other tracks, but they're not especially notable.

 Among the tracks primarily featuring Tom, there are three really worth mentioning, all on side two.
 The first is "I Beg Your Pardon," which fits well into the tradition of orchestrated melancholy Waits ballads.
 This is also the one point on the album where the jazzy aspects provide a striking effect; the trumpet solo near the end has an ecstatic climax near the end.
 The second is "Little Boy Blue," which would have felt like just another one of his jazzy rants on another album, but sticks out here like a sore thumb.
 The third, then, is "You Can't Unring a Bell," which is the only track on here to sound within a country mile of the direction he'd shift to a year later.
 Tom recites/semi-sings a slow poem in an unsettling voice while a jazzy bassline plays over chaotic booming drums, and when Tom says things like, "She's got big plans that don't include you/take it like a man," it's downright creepy in a way Tom hadn't really attempted to this point.